johndarrel/hide-my-wp/readme.txt

 = 3.4.01 (15 Oct 2019) =
 * Fix - Update the extension list of files while in Safe Mode
 * Fix - Fix the Brute Force login with Woocommerce paths
-* Updated compatibility with the lastest version of the other plugins
+* Updated compatibility with the latest version of the other plugins

 = 3.4.00 (24 Sept 2019) =
 * Update - Skip activation option